scoobybejesus/cryptools/README.md

 * Contributors welcome.
 New authors should add themselves to the `AUTHORS` file.

-* Roadmap and todos: we're working through items in [Issues](https://github.com/scoobybejesus/cryptools/issues); feel free to tackle or add issues.
+* Roadmap and todos: we're slowly working through items in [Issues](https://github.com/scoobybejesus/cryptools/issues);
+feel free to tackle or add issues.

 ## A few words from the founder